From Friday July 1, 2022 we're moving accounts that were created before April 20, 2022 to our updated pricing model.

 - If no data is being returned for your Heatmap, check to see if you have any Recordings for the URL you want to view.
 If you have no Recordings, this means that there is no Heatmap data for this URL.

 Continuous Heatmaps capture a screenshot from a Recording.
-If your page contains images that are revealed dynamically or as a user scrolls down the page, Hotjar may not be able to capture this content.
+If your page contains images or other content that is revealed dynamically or as a user scrolls down the page, Hotjar may not be able to capture this content in the Heatmap screenshot.